 The team developing Commerce at Episerver blogs about new features and best practices etc. on the community site Episerver World.

 CatalogsCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs)., marketsOne or more countries, regions or customer groups, to which you want to apply languages, catalogs, currencies or promotions.
 The market features support targeted merchandising and personalization., and paymentCommerce: the verification of a money transaction in a website shopping situation.
 The e-commerce system most often needs a verification for a payment to create the actual purchase order and complete the shopping workflow. and shippingCommerce: A set of information and rules that determine the shipping cost.
 Displayed on the front-end public site while a customer checks out an item from the shopping cart.
 The shipping fee is added to the total price of the purchase.
 A shipping method is mapped to a shipping provider visible to a back-end administrator in Commerce Manager.
 For example, when a customer picks "Ground Shipping," UPS (or another provider) may fulfill the shipment. methods.

 Both promotionsCommerce: A way to apply a discount to products, order totals, or shipping; a marketing tool used to increase sales of certain products or product lines.
-A promotion is associated with a campaign. should apply as long as these conditions are met:
+A promotion is associated with a campaign.
+In recent Commerce versions, this term is replaced by "discount." should apply as long as these conditions are met:

 - The promotions are not excluded by each other or by other promotions.

 - The conditions for the second promotion (lower priority) are satisfied after the first promotion is applied.
 For example, the first promotion discounts the cart $50, making the cart subtotal $480.
 If the second promotion requires the cart subtotal to be at least $500, it is no longer satisfied.